cappysan/asustor-persistence/README.md

 # Cappysan's asustor-persistence APK

 This package enables the modification of several "/etc" files on startup.
-These files can not be configured from the Asustor UI.
+These files can not be configured in the standard Asustor UI, but can be configured via this APK.

 ## Table of contents
 1. [Installation](#installation)